Hole in one: Description

 In golf, a hole in one or hole-in-one occurs when a ball hit from a tee to start a hole finishes in the cup.
 The feat is also known as an ace, mostly in American English.
 As the feat needs to occur on the stroke that starts a hole, a ball hit from a tee following a lost ball, out-of-bounds, or water hazard is not a hole-in-one, due to the application of a stroke penalty.

 Rarity

 While well known outside golf and often requiring a well hit shot and significant power, holes-in-one need also a significant element of luck.
 Time magazine reported 1,200 holes in one were made by American golfers in 1922.
-As of January 2021, a condor (four under par) hole-in-one on a par 5 hole had been recorded on five occasions, aided by thin air at high altitude, or by cutting the corner on a doglegged or horseshoe-shaped hole.

 Holes-in-one most commonly occur on par 3 holes, the shortest distance holes on a standard size golf course.
 Longer hitters have also accomplished this feat on longer holes, though nearly all par 4 and par 5 holes are too long for golfers to reach in a single shot.
 As such, they are more common and considered less impressive than other hole accomplishments such as completing a par 5 in two shots (an albatross).